jdillard/sphinx-llms-txt/README.md

 ## Features

-- Automatically add content from `.. include::` directives
+- Automatically add content from `include` directives
 - Resolves relative paths in directives like `.. image::` and `.. figure::` to use full paths
-  - Ability to add list of custom directives with `llms_txt_path_directives`
+  - Ability to add list of custom directives with `llms_txt_directives`
-  - Optionally prepend a base URL to relative paths in directives using Sphinx's `html_baseurl`
+  - Optionally, prepend a base URL using Sphinx's `html_baseurl`

 ## License